quasoft/qbedict-mobile/README.md

 License
 -------
 Project is licensed under GNU GPLv2.0.
-See file LICENSE.md for more information.
+See file LICENSE for more information.